 The path of Rahu and Ketu is complex and it takes 18 years to complete the cycle.
 During this period, they change places, depicting a snake-like pattern (or more precisely double snake, as in DNA helix).
 However, the similarity of the names, as well as the position of these two constellations hints that the ancient astronomers did see a connection here.

 In Hindu art, the decapitated body of Ketu has the same posture as that of Andromeda.
 It comes out of the fish mouth, just like Andromeda “comes out” of the Pisces.
 And the name Ketu is almost the same as that of Cetus.
 Coincidence?

 This theme was very popular in antiquity.
-In Egypt, Horus slays Apep dragon with a long spear.
+In Egypt, Horus slays the Apep dragon with a long spear.
 In Christianity, St. George slays the dragon, and St. Demetrius stands above the body of a man.
-This is the exact same dualism that we see in the original, Vedic myth.
+This is the same dualism that we see in the original, Vedic myth.
 Ketu represents the body and Rahu represents the head.

 A summary of Vedic parallels in the Perseus myth

 To clarify all the facts presented so far, here is a small chart: